kotarondo/PersHA.js/README.md

 Hello 103
 ```

 This is a more practical example.
 In app.js, the express module is loaded and a web server is launched at port 3000.
 You can check web server's 'Hello' responses using curl command.
 After killing the engine, you cannot get any responses.
-After restarting the engine, You can get 'Hello' responses again.
-Notice that a number in response is not initialized after restarting the engine.
+But after restarting the engine, You can get 'Hello' responses again.
+Notice that number sequence in response continues after restarting the engine, because a variable 'x' is persistent across restarts.

 In general, any pure javascript module can be loaded in PersHA.js provided that the module has been installed in node_modules directory.
 Module search order is same as Node's one.
 Once a module is loaded in the engine, it won't be re-read from installed files even after restarting the engine.